onware/challenge/Invitation.md

 ## Ready?

 To begin your challenge:
+* Log into GitHub if you haven't yet done so
 * Click on [this link](https://github.com/onware/challenge/generate)
   to create your copy of the repository
     * Don't forget to make it public!
+    * If you get a 404 error, you didn't sign in.
 * Once you've created the copy, follow the instructions in the Readme that is displayed.